 You may apply at any time of the year.
 However, if you intend to begin your PhD at the start of the academic year in September, which we recommend, you should aim to submit your application before August, (unless you are also applying for funding when you may need to apply much earlier).

-Reference Letters: you will need to provide two reference letters, at least one of which must be an academic reference.
-References must be on headed paper and signed.
-It is your responsibility to ensure that you obtain two references to support your application.
-These should either be submitted with your application or sent to the address on the application form.
+Reference Letters: you will need to obtain two reference letters, at least one of which must be an academic reference.
+Please note, we do not request references and you will need to do this yourself.
+It is preferred that reference letters be uploaded and submitted with your application.
+They can alternatively be sent to Research Admissions.

 Degree Transcripts/Certificates: you should include those that you have already obtained.
 If you need to post these, please provide copies, not the original documents.
 If these documents are in a language other than English, a certified translation must also be provided.